 Zamzar is registered in England as a limited company (number 6463494).

 In this Data Processing Agreement, unless a contrary intention is expressly stated, the following definitions shall apply:

 - "Agreement" means the Terms of Service and this Data Processing Agreement.

-- "DP Regulator" means the Office of the Information Commissioner and any other governmental or regulatory body or authority with responsibility for monitoring or enforcing compliance with the Data Protection Laws in the United Kingdom from time to time.
+- "DP Regulator" means the Office of the Information Commissioner and any other governmental or regulatory body or authority with responsibility for monitoring or enforcing compliance with the Data Protection Laws in the United Kingdom, or in an EU member state where either party has to submit to such authority or body under this Agreement, from time to time.